-But at some Bristol parties, social events and gatherings, smugly presented insecurities like Freddy’s aren’t frowned upon – they’re encouraged.
+But at some Fallowfield parties, social events and gatherings, smugly presented insecurities like Freddy’s aren’t frowned upon – they’re encouraged.

 ‘I laugh every time.
 Every damn time’ claimed one chino-clad sports male.
 ‘Sometimes when I can’t be bothered to say the whole big feet spiel I just shout, ‘I’VE GOT A REALLY BIG WILLY’, because its kind of the same thing if you think about it.
 Women don’t respond very well, but at least they think its true.’